 The Eritrean Orthodox Church has a long historical presence in the country and views Christians from a different background, especially Pentecostals, as foreign.
-The Orthodox, however, are not immune themselves to external pressures such as violence, intolerance, and discrimination from the government and perpetrators of Islamic oppression.
+The Orthodox, however, are not immune to external pressures such as interference in church affairs, including monitoring of church leaders, violence, intolerance, and discrimination from the government and perpetrators of Islamic oppression.